Okamoto Shrine, Otaki Shrine

 - Getting There

-- From Hapi-Line Fukui Takefu Station, take the Fukutetsu Bus on the Nan'etsu Line, get off at "Washi no Sato" and walk 10 minutes.
+- From Hapi-Line Fukui Takefu Station, take the Fukutetsu Bus Nanetsu Line and get off at "Washi no Sato"; it is about a 10-minute walk from there.

-10 minutes drive from Takefu IC on Hokuriku Expressway - Car Park
+It is a 10-minute drive from the Takefu Interchange on the Hokuriku Expressway. - Car Park

 - Yes